 Meanwhile, make meatball mixture.
 Mix all ingredients in a large bowl with a fork or (my recent discovery) a potato masher to mix.
 Form into 1.75-inch meatballs; I use a #40 cookie scoop, which holds about 1 2/3 tablespoons.

 Remove sheet pan with chickpeas from the oven (leave oven on) and move the chickpeas to the sides of the pan, clearing a space in the center.
 Lightly coat center with a thin coat of oil, either brush or spray it on, just to be safe.
+Add meatballs to oiled area, not touching.
 Place baking sheet in oven and bake 10 to 15 minutes, or until meatballs are cooked through.

 Meanwhile, toss remaining onion slices with 2 tablespoons lemon juice and season with salt and pepper; set aside.